Misterkadrix/challenge-collecting-data/README.md

 directly in your Terminal/Shell, by navigating to the right folder and entering "python (name_project).py".

 <h2>Usage</h2>
-The program wil scrape the Immoweb website, collect the data and put them in a table (supported by Pandas).
+The program wil scrape the Immoweb website, collect the data and put them in a dataframe (supported by Pandas).
 The first 10.000 results will be analysed.
-After that, the table is automatically converted to a .csv file, which you can open with Excel or any similar program.
+After that, the dataframe is automatically converted to a .csv file, which you can open with Excel or any similar program.

 <h2>Visuals</h2>